microsoft/microsoft-ui-xaml/specs/Popup-AdditionalLayoutProperties-Spec.md

 and
 [flyouts](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.Primitives.FlyoutBase)
-in XAML are given two modes of display: they can either appear as part of the rest of XAML, in which case they're confined to the bounds of the XAML root, or they can appear in their own HWND, which allows them to escape the bounds of the XAML root.
+in XAML are given two modes of display:
+* They can either appear as part of the rest of XAML, in which case they're confined to the bounds of the XAML root,
+* Or they can appear in their own HWND, which allows them to escape the bounds of the XAML root.
 This is common for elements such as context menus.

 [CommandBarFlyout](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.CommandBarFlyout)